lmcmicu/newsboat_send/README.md

         make setup

-Currently, the effect of this command is just to createe the directory `~/.newsboat/logs/` if it is not created already.
+Currently, the effect of this command is just to create the directory `~/.newsboat/logs/` if it is not created already.

 These instructions presuppose that `newsboat`, `pandoc`, `mutt`, and `sqlite` are installed on your (Linux) system.